-Component C consists of the number of serious electrical incidents, including fatalities, which occur in a utilities territory.
-In 2018, WDI had no fatalities or serious incidents within it's territory.
+Component C consists of the number of serious electrical incidents, including fatalities, which occur in a utility's territory.
+In 2019, WDI had no fatalities or serious incidents within its' territory.
 This was achieved by WDI's strong commitment to safety and the adherence to company policy and procedures.